kenkov/smtscala/README.rst

 *   Sen and Sen-java binding
 *   MeCab and Mecab-java binding

-You should following jar files and put it into lib directory
+You should get following jar files and put it into lib directory

 *   MeCab.jar (you can gen it thorough installing the MeCab binding)
 *   commons-logging.jar (thorough installing the Sen binding)